awsdocs/amazon-transcribe-developer-guide/doc_source/charsets.md

 ## Chinese, Mandarin \(Mainland China\), Simplified character set<a name="char-chinese-man-cn"></a>

-For Chinese \(Simplified\) custom vocabularies, the `Phrase` field can use any of the characters listed in the following file on GitHub\.
+For Chinese \(Simplified\) custom vocabularies, the `Phrase` field can use any of the characters listed in the following file:
 + [zh\-cn\-character\-set](samples/zh-cn-character-set.zip)

-The `SoundsLike` field can contain the pinyin syllables listed in the following file on GitHub\.
+The `SoundsLike` field can contain the pinyin syllables listed in the following file:
 + [pinyin\-character\-set](samples/pinyin-character-set.zip)

 When you use pinyin syllables in the `SoundsLike` field, separate the syllables with a hyphen \(\-\)\.